MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

 ### Control plane and worker node properties

-The following properties can be configured only for control plane or worker nodes.
+The following properties can only be configured for control plane or worker nodes.

 #### Data disks

 :material-tag-arrow-up-outline: [v2.2.0][tag 2.2.0]

 By default, only a main disk (volume) is attached to each provisioned virtual machine.
-Since the main disk already contains an operating system, so it may not be suitable for storing data.
-Therefore, additional disks might be required.
-For example, a [Rook](https://rook.io/) can be easily configured to use all the empty disks attached to the virtual machine to form a storage cluster.
+Since the main disk already contains an operating system, it may not be suitable for storing data, and additional disks may be required.
+For example, [Rook](https://rook.io/) can be easily configured to use all the empty disks attached to the virtual machine to form a storage cluster.

 A name and size (in GiB) must be configured for each data disk.
 By default, data disks are created in the main resource pool.
-To create a data disk in a custom [data resource pool](../hosts/#data-resource-pools), the pool property can be set to the name of the desired data resource pool.
-Also note that the data disk name must be unique among all data disks for a given instance.
+To create a data disk in a custom [data resource pool](../hosts/#data-resource-pools), you can set the pool property to the name of the desired data resource pool.
+Additionally, note that the data disk name must be unique among all data disks for a given instance.

 ```yaml
 cluster: